Convex ordering and quantification of quantumness: Axiomatic Quantification of Nonclassicality

+We also point out that the measures $\mu$ and $\mu'$ are invariant under classical invertible maps, $\mathcal{CO}_{-1}$, which is important for being compatible with the unambiguous ordering prescription.
+As we mentioned in Sec.~\ref{Sec:Motivation}, this is not true for a distance-based quantumness measure.
+Since $\mathcal{CO}_{-1}$ maps can be considered as a transformation of the underlying metric, a distance is in general not preserved.

-with $A_i$ in the form given above.
-This means that in addition to the operations considered above, we have mixtures of such operations.
-Further on, it follows that all classical operations $\Lambda$ in the form of Eq.~(\ref{Eq:Krauss}) fulfill the condition $\mu(\rho)\geq\mu(\Lambda(\rho))$.
-Thus, this number $\mu(\rho)$ is found to be an example of a nonclassicality measure, which relies on the fundamental quantum superposition principle.
-In the case of coherent states it counts the minimal number of nonclassical superpositions of (classical) coherent states needed to generate the state under study.
+This function $\mu(\rho)$ in Eq.~(\ref{eq:superpsoMeasure}) is found to be an example of a quantumness measure based on convex ordering, which additionally characterizes the fundamental quantum superposition principle.
+In the case of coherent states it counts the minimal number of superpositions of (classical) coherent states needed to generate the state under study~\cite{UniQuant,Gehrke}.
 In the case of entanglement it represents the Schmidt number~\cite{SchmidtUni}.
+Hence, the given approach unifies and generalizes the previously considered methods.
+States with at most $r$ superpositions define nested, convex sets $\mathcal C_{\mu\leq r}$, which is advantageous for the construction of quantumness witnesses; cf.~\cite{MelWitness} and~\cite{SNWitness} for the construction of degree of nonclassicality witnesses and Schmidt number witnesses, respectively.

+Let us note that the number of superpositions as a quantifier of quantumness in Eq.~(\ref{eq:superpsoMeasure}) may be further refined.
+For example the properties of the individual classical terms $|c_k\rangle$ in the superposition decomposition in Eq.~(\ref{Eq:SuperPosClassical}) could be taken into account.
+For certain practical applications, such as special quantum teleportation protocols, also the weighting coefficients $\psi_k$ can play a significant role.
+This, however, leads to operational quantumness measures, cf.~\cite{SchmidtUni}, which are important for quantifying the useful nonclassicality for particular applications.
+It might be also useful to use the purity of a quantum state $\rho$ to further refine quantumness measures.